Marine Corps Advanced Reconnaissance Vehicle (ARV)

 Program Status

-The Marines plan for a number of ARV variants—referred to as a “family of vehicles.”
+The Marines plan for three ARV variants.
 The first variant is the Command, Control, Communications and Computers/Unmanned Aircraft Systems (C4/UAS) version.
-Reportedly, on July 16, 2021, the Marines selected Textron Systems and General Dynamics Land Systems to build ARV prototypes with prototype delivery expected in the first quarter of FY2023 with evaluation of the prototypes concluding in the third quarter FY2023.
-Textron reportedly delivered its ARV prototypes, known as the “Cottonmouth,” to the Marine Corps’ Nevada Automotive Test Center on December 1, 2022.
+The second variant is the 30 mm auto-cannon version (ARV-30), and the final variant is the ARV Logistics (ARV-LOG) version.
+Reportedly, on July 16, 2021, the Marines selected Textron Systems (Figure 1) and General Dynamics Land Systems (GDLS) (Figure 2) to build ARV prototypes with delivery expected in the first quarter of FY2023 and evaluation concluding in the third quarter FY2023.
+Textron reportedly delivered its ARV prototypes to the Marine Corps' Nevada Automotive Test Center on December 1, 2022.
 General Dynamics reportedly delivered its ARV prototypes to the Marines on December 23, 2022.
 The delivery of these two prototypes marked the beginning of the formal government evaluation process.

-ARV Prototype Evaluation In February 2023, the Marine Corps reportedly began evaluation of three ARV prototypes.
-In addition to Textron and General Dynamics prototypes, BAE systems—the Amphibious Combat Vehicle’s (ACV) manufacturer— provided a third prototype (based on a modified ACV) for evaluation.
-The prototype evaluation reportedly was to focus on the ARV’s ability to navigate “mission- representative terrain” in addition to its C4 and UAS capabilities.
+In February 2023, the Marine Corps reportedly began evaluation of three ARV prototypes.
+In addition to Textron and GDLS prototypes, BAE systems—the Amphibious Combat Vehicle's (ACV) manufacturer—provided a third prototype (based on a modified ACV) for evaluation.
+The prototype evaluation reportedly was to focus on the ARV's ability to navigate "mission-representative terrain" in addition to its C4 and UAS capabilities.

 Source: Defense Daily, "GD Submits Prototype Proposal for Marine Corps ARV, SAIC Is Out," May 6, 2021.